 - Paris Landmarks

-Of the many amazing landmarks in France, the monuments in Paris are well worth a look.
+Of the many amazing landmarks in France, the monuments in Paris are some of the most iconic.

 1- Eiffel Tower

 Completed on 31 March 1889, for 41 years the Eiffel Tower held the title of the world’s tallest manmade structure until New York’s Chrysler Building took over in 1930.

 Today, the 324 m tower is still the tallest structure in Paris and is one of the most visited monuments in the world.